Ahmadhusnain7/CreditGuard-AI-Credit-Card-Default-Risk-Prediction-Using-Machine-Learning/README.md

 These improvements were intentionally kept outside the current project scope to focus on implementing and comparing the core Machine Learning classification models.

 ---
+### Conclusion

+Logistic Regression achieved the best overall performance with **81.78% accuracy** and **79.58% weighted F1-score**, closely followed by SVM and Random Forest.
+However, its **35% recall for the default class** shows that accuracy alone is not sufficient for reliable credit-risk prediction.
+Future improvements could focus on **class imbalance handling, hyperparameter tuning, and threshold optimization** to improve default detection.

 ##  Project